numirias/stylesheet-api-experiment/README.md

 - Browse the [latest release](https://github.com/numirias/stylesheet-api-experiment/releases/latest) and download the `.xpi` extension file.

 - Install the extension into Firefox.
-Make sure you use either Firefox Developer or Nightly, **and** have extension signature checks disabled.
-(Go to `about:config` and set `xpinstall.signatures.required` to `false`.)
-That's necessary because this API needs to be implemented as a legacy extension and hence can't get signed by Mozilla.
+Make sure you use either Firefox Developer or Nightly, **and** have extension signature checks disabled **and** legacy extensions enabled.
+(Go to `about:config` and set `xpinstall.signatures.required` to `false`, and `extensions.legacy.enabled` to `true`) That's necessary because this API needs to be implemented as a legacy extension and hence can't get signed by Mozilla.

  You can also clone the repo and zip the extension yourself: